Cyber Monday 2018 Newegg sale going on now: $750 Lenovo Flex 5, $400 Samsung 55-inch TV and more

 LG 38-inch curved gaming monitor $850, $650 off

-Go big with the LG 38UC99-W, a 3840x1600 IPS monitor that supports AMD FreeSync and offers 100 percent sRGB gamut coverage.
+Go big with the LG 38UC99-W, a 3840 by 1600 IPS monitor that supports AMD FreeSync and offers 100 percent sRGB gamut coverage.
 To get the extra $50 off the nominal $900 sale price, enter promo code 38UCSAVINGS and agree to receive marketing emails.

 Sale ends Nov.
 30.

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 12:06 p.m.
-PT.